flapperleenie/flapperleenie.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Eileen.
-I am a logician turned technologist.
+I am a technologist who cares deeply about design and usability.
+I work for [Simply Secure](https://simplysecure.org/) as a program associate, where I help others think about designing for privacy, security, and transparency.
 I like breaking things down, juggling ideas, and writing up my thoughts in flow charts.
-I read documentations as a hobby, and I am a compulsive list maker.
 I believe that openness matters.

-Until recently, I was part of the team behind [Code for Germany](http://codefor.de/) and [Prototype Fund](http://prototypefund.de/).
-We explore ways to make a difference with technology, especially with funding for open source projects.
-My focus was on communications and content.
+Previously, I was part of the team behind [Code for Germany](https://codefor.de/) and [Prototype Fund](https://prototypefund.de/).
+We explored ways to make a difference with technology, both through community organising and funding for open source projects.
+My focus was on communication and content.

 I studied Philosophy at [Trinity College, Cambridge](http://www.trin.cam.ac.uk/) and Logic at the [Institute for Logic, Language and Computation](http://www.illc.uva.nl/) in Amsterdam.
 I contribute to the [Open Logic Project](http://openlogicproject.org/).